 Why Do We Need?

-If a publisher does not implement ads.txt, that means anyone is authorized to sell their inventory.
-It is crucial for each website to get the file and implement it correctly, for contributing publishers, know that unauthorized sells will lead to advertiser declining buying ads from your site.
+If a publisher does not implement ads.txt, that means anyone is authorised to sell their inventory.
+It is crucial for each website to get the file and implement it correctly, for contributing publishers, know that unauthorised sells will lead to advertiser declining buying ads from your site.

-Ads.txt is prepared for the most common formats i.e. Banner, Audio, Video, Native.
+Ads.txt prepared for the most common formats, i.e. Banner, Audio, Video, Native.
 Along with that, several publishers partner with different exchanges for different ad formats.
 That means publishers must reach out many platforms to gather their seller accounts’ IDs in a single place.